xxsimoxx/switch-post-status/README.md

-# Switch Post Status fom draft to publish and back.
+# Switch Post Status from draft to publish and back.

-This plugin allows to switch post status fom draft to publish and back using a link in row actions.
+This plugin allows to switch post status from draft to publish and back using a link in row actions.

 ## Configuring other actions